keyboard help

 Windows, Using Roman Alphabets

-(Note that the various versions of Windows, including WinXP and Vista, vary slightly in the details and vocabulary but have similar methods.)
+(Note that the various versions of Windows vary in details and vocabulary but have somewhat similar methods.)

-Because individual applications such as word processors or HTML tags have their own schemes (Word, Photoshop, HTML) they are less likely to be transferable to other software applications.
+Because individual applications such as word processors or HTML codes have their own schemes (Word,, HTML) they are less likely to be 100% transferable to other software applications.
 However, most Windows applications, including word processors, will accept these methods:

 • Change or add Keyboards